marcosfavat/dino/Import-georef-raster.md

-This tool import common image format associated with a world file that georeference it.
+This tool import common image format associated with a world file that georeference it or **geotiff** file that embed georeferencing informations directly in tiff tags.

 **Worldfile**

 A world file is a plain text file used to georeference raster map images.
 It describes the location, scale and rotation of the map.

 The world file extension can be *.wld or must be respect one of these conventions:

 Image extension     |   World file extension
 --------------------|-----------------------------------